 We’re here for each other, offering support, advice from our own experiences, and if nothing else, a shoulder to lean on and an ear for venting.
 Women struggling in darkness have turned their moods around dramatically after learning that what they’re experiencing could be a reaction to a change in hormones or hormone therapy.

-So this is a reminder that no matter what, you are part of a community of thousands of women who get it.
+So, this is a reminder that no matter what, you are part of a community of women who get it.
 We’re here to share our sorrows as well as our encouraging stories and athletic achievements.
 Together, we are never alone.
 So let’s keep the conversation going.